TechShivvy/raspi-4-config/README.md

      - IP address (based on Wi-Fi or Ethernet).
      - Username (default is usually `pi` or the one you've set during configuration).
      - Password (the one you've set during configuration).

+6. **Regular File Backups**:
+   - Raspberry Pi's SD cards can be vulnerable to corruption, which might lead to data loss.
+To mitigate this risk, regularly back up your important files and data to an external storage device, cloud storage, or another computer.
+This way, even if the SD card becomes corrupted, you'll still have a copy of your valuable data.

 By following these tips, you can ensure a smoother experience while working with your Raspberry Pi and minimize potential connectivity issues.